jonathanmcd/companyApp/README.md

 Name: Jonathan McDonald

-###Overview.
+#Overview.
-Company Web Application - First Aid Responder Training This website will allow users to browse a few pages to find out info about the company and the courses it provides.
-It also allows a visitor to book a course.
+First Aid Responder Training single page web application will allow users to browse a website to learn about the company and the courses it offers.
+The user will also be able to view a list of upcoming courses and allow them to enroll and book this place on a course.

-The administrator of the website will be able to log in and view who has booked into courses.
+There is an administration module to the website also which allows the owner to login and maintain the courses vy viewing, adding, editing and deleting courses.
+The owner will also be able to view who has enrolled into a course.
+There will be functionality to allow the owner to add, edit and delete a student who is booked into a course.

-The administrator can add and remove courses also.
+List of user features

-......
-A statement of the app concept and objectives (about 1/2 page) ........
+ + Display company about us information

- . . . . .
-List of user features (excluding user registration and authentication) . . . .
+ + Display contents page for all the courses that the company runs.

- + Feature 1
+ + Display all upcoming open for enrollment courses and allow the user to enroll.
- + Feature 2
+ + Display a contact us web page to allow users to send a message to the company
- + Feature 3
+ + Display a booking page which allows the user to easily enroll in a course.
- + etc
+ + Administration module to allow the owner to maintain courses and students enrolled in courses.

- + etc
+#Installation

-###Installation requirements.
+List of software used to develop this SPA
-This is a simple SPA website.
-The frontend is written using HTML5, CSS & Javascript.
++ HTML5
-The Bootstrap and AngularJS framework libraries were used to enable me to develop a responsive Single Page Application (SPA).
++ CSS3
-The backend was written using the Javascript language using the NodeJS engine to create a WEB API and MongoDB to persist the data.
++ Javascript

-. . . .
-List of software used to develop the app . . . . . . .
++ NodeJS v4.4.0
-+ AngularJS 1.x
++ MongoDB v3.2.6
-+ Bootstrap 3
++ AngularJS v1.2.18
-+ etc
++ Bootstrap v3.3.6
-+ etc
++ jQuery v1.10.2

 You need to install the following software on your machine
 + MongoDB (https://www.mongodb.com/)